 What’s the design process?
 I’m glad you asked!
-In many ways, it’s a series of steps an engineer, inventor, or scientist would go through when trying to solve a problem.
+In many ways, it’s a series of steps an engineer, inventor, or scientist would go through to solve a problem.
 Learn more about the steps of the engineering design process.

 - Use in the classroom, at home, or with clubs and groups.